Torres del Paine National Park

 Patagonia, Magallanes and Chilean Antarctica

-The epic massifs at Torres del Paine National Park (Parque Nacional Torres del Paine) in Chile draw visitors to an area of unspoiled beauty.
-Here, green fields and glittering lakes spread out beneath the naked granite spires of the Cordillera del Paine.
+The epic massifs at Torres del Paine National Park (Parque Nacional Torres del Paine) draw visitors to an area of unspoiled beauty in the wilderness of Chilean Patagonia.
+But while the granite towers are a well-known symbol of the park, the landscape offers many additional natural wonders to admire; glittering lakes, glaciers, and ancient forests sit beneath the snow-capped spires of the Cordillera del Paine.

 The basics